ThatsVie/atlas-web_back_end/pagination/README.md

 # Pagination

-This project is focused on understanding and implementing pagination techniques in Python.
+This project focuses on implementing efficient pagination techniques for managing large datasets in Python.
+It includes simple pagination using page and page_size parameters, hypermedia pagination with metadata for enhanced API navigation, and deletion-resilient pagination to maintain dataset integrity even when items are removed.
+The project demonstrates best practices for building scalable and user-friendly data management features in web applications

 ### Resources